Check Printing Options

 Drawbacks

-• Most users would have to select “their” checking account each time in order to get the right sequence; it would not default in for them
+• Most Users would have to select the checking account each time in order to get the right sequence; it would not default

 • Screens in Agvance that display the checking account balance would not display an accurate balance